 The Associate Provosts and Chief Diversity Officers (CDOs) are senior administrators located in the Office of the Provost.
 The CDO team is responsible for university-wide diversity, equity, and inclusion efforts and initiatives.
 In undertaking work with this scope, the CDOs rely on building relationships with faculty, staff, and students in the various schools at Tufts to move these initiatives forward.
 The CDOs also work to provide data transparency through the diversity dashboard (diversity.tufts.edu) and respond to diversity-related incidents as they arise.

 Dr. Rob Mack provides strategic consultation with a broad vision for the role of diversity in achieving institutional excellence.
 He reports primarily to the Provost, while working closely with the President and the campus-wide Diversity and Inclusion Leadership Council, to serve as a catalyst to leverage best practices and resources across Medford/Somerville and SMFA to promote a culture of inclusion at the University.
-Dr. Mack is a member of Tufts’ Academic Council, which brings together the University’s senior leadership under the chairmanship of the President and will be a member of the Provost’s Council, which is chaired by the Provost.
+Dr. Mack is a member of Tufts’ Academic Council, which brings together the University’s senior leadership under the chairmanship of the President, and is a member of the Provost’s Council, which is chaired by the Provost.
 He works closely with Dr. Joyce Sackey, Associate Provost and Chief Diversity Officer for Health Sciences Schools.

-Associate Provost and Chief Diversity Officer, Medford/SMFA
+Associate Provost and Chief Diversity Officer, Somerville/Medford and Boston SMFA

 Doctorate in Education Administration and Supervision (Ed.D.), American International College